 If you know your way around a sewing machine, you can whip up a collar in under an hour, and customize it with fun fabrics however you’d like.
-From fun, to elegant, to just plain soft and comfy, handmade dog collars are a great way to give your dog big style on a small budget.
+From fun to elegant, to just plain soft and comfy, this tutorial on how to make dog collars are a great way to give your dog big style on a small budget.

 - The collar has three metal/plastic components, which you can buy individually at a hardware store, or save a ton of money on by buying online at Amazon.com.
 You’ll need a 1” Side-Release Buckle, 1” Tri-Glide Slider, and a 1” D-Ring.
 To buy these all together as a set, visit this Amazon link.

 - The fabric of your choice.
 This is the fun part, so select a fabric that you love!
 I would recommend standard cotton fabric like mine, or even a rich upholstery fabric (nothing too heavy).
 Just don’t get anything stretchy like spandex, or anything that will dig into your dog’s neck with sequins, etc. You can purchase a very small amount of the fabric (1 foot or even ¼ of a yard will be plenty).

 - Coordinating thread that matches your fabric.

 Spread out your fabric on a clean tabletop and measure across the long width of the fabric.
 This collar will fit a medium-size dog—I cut my fabric to 31” in length to make a collar for my 50 pound Australian Shepherd, and that size worked perfectly for him (remember, we are making an adjustable collar).

 Because we are using a 1” buckle in this tutorial, suitable for medium to large dogs, I would recommend cutting your fabric between 30” – 34” in length.